dialpad/dialtone/apps/dialtone-documentation/docs/components/scrollbar.md

 ## Limitations

 Adding this directive to a DOM element or a Vue component will alter the DOM structure, by adding four elements inside the one that the directive was attached to.
+If the scrollable region is a Vue component, it's recommended to wrap it in a `<div v-dt-scrollbars></div>`, to avoid altering the structure that the component needs.

 The added elements are: